blx/blx.sortable/README.md

 ## License

-Copyright © 2015 Ben Cook
+Copyright © 2016 Ben Cook

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+Data in `resources/data/` are the property of Sortable.